csdambros/BioGeoAmazonia/ReadMe.md

 # Tutorial to analyze the distribution of species along environmental and geographic gradients in Amazonia

 This script exemplifies analyses using a single taxonomic group.
-The sripts uses data and R functions provided in `.csv` and `.R` formats.
+The tutorial uses data and R functions provided in `.csv` and `.R` formats.
+R scripts with all the code presented here is also provided (`RCode.R` with comments and `RCode_lowdoc.R` withouth comments).
 For combined analyses without requiring repetition of this code multiple times when analyzing multiple datasets contact the authors

 # Import packages and functions